 Your report is important to the ACCC as this information assists us in monitoring scam trends and taking action where appropriate, including working with industry and looking for innovative ways to disrupt scams.

 When you make a report, a record will be kept and you may be contacted by the ACCC if any further information is required.
 The ACCC doesn’t respond to reports made via the Scamwatch Report a scam form due to the high volume received.

-If you have received a letter from us, contact the ACCC using the number listed in the letter to help determine if you are being or have been scammed.
 Our investigators offer confidential advice and use their experience to help you decide if you or someone you know may be at risk.

 The ACCC produces Targeting scams: report on scam activity annually.
 The report explains key trends in scam activity and highlights the impact of scams on the community.
 It also illustrates the cooperative work of the ACCC, other regulators and law enforcement agencies to disrupt scams and educate consumers.

 Many scams, if tested in court, may be breaches of the Australian Consumer Law (ACL).
 However, due to the ‘fly by night’ nature of many scammers, it is extremely difficult for government agencies to track them down and take action against them.
 This is further complicated by the fact that most scammers are based overseas.